§ 1 Scope

 - Any particulars of the services to be performed can be derived from Seifert's transport orders, the transport documents and the individual instructions under the respective order.

 - The Transports shall be contracted in the Contractor's own name.
 The use of any subcontractors in relation to individual transport orders shall require Seifert's explicit prior consent.
+In the event of consent, the Contractor shall oblige the subcontractor to comply with the obligations contained in these GTC and shall monitor compliance in an appropriate manner.

 § 3 Performance of Transports